American immigration to Honduras: Military presence

 For many years, the U.S. has had vested interests in Honduras and a focus on keeping access to the isthmus between North and South America.
 Protection of these interests has involved keeping the Honduras government stable, preventing Communist influence in the Honduras region and intervening to stop neighbouring unrest, using Honduras as a launch pad.

 From March 23 to 31, 1903, Marines protected the U.S. consulate and the steamship wharf at Puerto Cortes when Manuel Bonilla deposed Juan Ángel Arias Boquín.
 Between February and June 1907, during a war between Honduras and Nicaragua, U.S. Marines under the command of Captain William Freeland Fullam (1885–1926) protected Americans in Puerto Cortes, La Ceiba and Trujillo.
 In 1911 and 1912, Marines protected U.S. interests during Honduran civil unrest.

 In 1919 and 1924, the U.S. again intervened to ease Honduran civil unrest.
 The 1919 episode ended with general elections.
 On February 15, 1924, nine officers and 167 marines from the USS Milwaukee landed at Ampala.
 The force remained to protect the U.S. Legation until April 30, 1924.
 Other troops arrived including troops from the USS Billingsley under the command of V. H. Godfrey; troops from the USS Denver under E. W. Sturdevant from March 3 to 15, 1924; and under T. H. Cartwright from February 19, 1924 to January 27, 1925.
 Further troops landed at La Cieba under the command of R. L. Nelson between March 8 and 15, 1924 and under J. M. Bain between September 7 to 21, 1924.

 On March 16, 1988, the U.S. launched Operation Golden Pheasant.
 3,200 U.S. troops were deployed to Honduras at the request of the President of Honduras, José Azcona del Hoyo (1925–2005).
 Their mission was to contain the Sandinista National Liberation Front of Nicaragua which was considered by President Reagan to be supported by the Soviet Union.

 From the 1980s, the United States Air Force has had a permanent presence of about 600 troops in Honduras at the Soto Cano Air Base at Palmerola, south of Comayagua.
 It has been a base for security and for foreign aid in Central America.

 First registers of Americans in Honduras

 The number of American immigrants to Honduras has gradually increased.

 In 2013, approximately 29,000 people who were not native to the nation lived in Honduras.
 23,577 individuals were from North America.
 2,939 were from Europe, 2,603 from Asia (1,415 Chinese), 56 from Africa, and 19 from Oceania.

-Contributions to Honduran society

-Important factors that US immigration has contributed to Honduras: Source of work, English language, culture, agriculture, industry, gastronomy, etc. Many North American sports that were introduced by American migrants in Honduras are widely enjoyed by the Honduran population, being Basketball and Baseball the most watched sports in Honduras, second only to Soccer.
+However the increase of foreigners liveing in Honduran solil has increased the last decade, by 2023 more than 21,000 americans live in Honduras.